-Buerger’s Disease – Buegers Disease condition is an inflammation of small and medium sized arteries of the legs.
-Clot formation
+Buerger’s Disease – Buegers Disease condition is an inflammation of small and medium-sized arteries of the legs.
+Clot formation and blockage occur.

-Hemophilia – Hemophilia is a genetic disorder due to the absence of the anti-haemophilic factor.
+Hemophilia – Hemophilia is a genetic disorder due to the absence of the anti-hemophilic factor.

 Megaloblastic Anemia – Megaloblastic type of anemia is due to Vitamin B 12 or folic acid deficiency.

 Hemolytic Anemia – Hemolytic Anemia is a condition where RBCs undergo premature destruction.

 Hodgkin’s Disease – Hodgkin’s Disease is a malignant disease affecting the lymphatic and immune system.
 Hodgkin’s lymphoma arises in the lymph nodes or in lymphoid tissue of organs such as the digestive system, lung, or skin.
 While the cause of this disease is unknown, a viral infection is suspected.
 Again, Hodgkins may have a genetic origin.